The Ancient Cities of the Silk Road Uzbekistan and Turkmenistan

 Day 06: Ashgabad visit

-City tour of Ashgabad, Includes visit of Tolkuchka bazaar, Old Nisa – ancient Parthian settlement, Spiritual Mosque of Turkmenbashi and the National Museum of History & Ethnography of Turkmenistan.
+City tour of Ashgabad, Includes visit of Tolkuchka bazaar, Old Nisa – ancient Parthian settlement, Spiritual Mosque of Turkmenbashi and the National Museum of History of Ethnography of Turkmenistan.
+Overnight at hotel in Ashgabad.
+(BD)

 Day 07: Mary